Dyalog/APLCourse/docs/Array-model.md

       {(+⌿⍵)÷≢⍵}mass(×⍤0 2)pos
       ×⍤0 2⍨⍳10
 ```

+!!!
+Warning "Version Warning"
+	The rank operator `⍤` is not available in version 12.1.
+A compatible APL model of the operator which can be used (but might not provide the best performance) is provided at the end of this chapter.
+	The glyph `⍤` is not available in Dyalog Classic.
+Rank is instead represented by `⎕U2364`.

+	`_Rank_←{⍺←⊢ ⋄ ⍺(⍺⍺ ⎕U2364 ⍵⍵)⍵}`

 ???
 Hint
 	When applying dyadic functions using the rank operator, use the helper function <code class="language-APL">,⍥⊂</code> <em>ravel over enclose</em> (or <code class="language-APL">{⍺⍵}</code> for versions before Dyalog version 18.0) to see how arguments are paired up.
 For example: